Before you can land your dream job, you have to know what it is

 Think you're the only one unhappy in your career?
 Think again.
-In a research survey conducted by the London Business School, 47 percent of individuals surveyed said they were unhappy in their current job and would like to change careers.
-Despite such a significant number, research shows that most people are too scared to make a career change, and if they do, they typically wait 1–2 years before taking the leap.
+In a research survey conducted by the London Business School, 47% of individuals surveyed said they were unhappy in their current job and would like to change careers.
+Despite such a significant number, research shows that most people are too scared to make a career change and, if they do, they typically wait 1–2 years before taking the leap.

-On the other side of the spectrum, the startup boom shows no signs of slowing down.
-In 2017, just under 700,000 UK startup companies were established), and that figure is only predicted to rise.
+On the other side of the spectrum, the startup boom shows no sign of slowing down.
+In 2017, just under 700,000 UK startup companies were established and that figure is only predicted to rise.

 The answer could be that they just haven't figured out what they want to do.

 Luckily, TopCV is on the case.
 If you're struggling to find your passion and figure out your dream job, here are 10 simple exercises that will help you to discover it.

 Take a moment to sit and think.
 Find a quiet place, close your eyes, and ask yourself the following question: if you could do anything, what would it be?